 Defining appropriate service boundaries is crucial.
 Consider:

-- Business Capabilities: Align services with business domains
+- Align services with business domains

 API Design